 Burglary is a type of theft crime that occurs when a person unlawfully enters another person’s property or premises with the intent to commit a crime.
 Like petit/grand theft, there are varying degrees of burglary depending on the nature of the property or premises that was alleged to have been entered.
 The penalties for being convicted of a burglary offense can also vary depending on whether the property or premises was occupied at the time the alleged burglary occurred.

 Auto theft occurs when a person takes another person’s motor vehicle without permission.
-Under Florida Law, a theft of this nature occurs when a person steals another person’s car, truck, motorcycle, or other type of motor vehicle without the intention of returning the vehicle to its rightful owner.
-In the state of Florida, auto theft is usually considered a felony offense and if convicted, may require the defendant to spend a significant amount of time in prison.
+Under Florida law, a theft of this nature occurs when a person steals another person’s car, truck, motorcycle, or other type of motor vehicle without the intention of returning the vehicle to its rightful owner.
+In the state of Florida, auto theft is usually considered a felony offense, and if resulting in conviction, may require the defendant to spend a significant amount of time in prison.

 Florida’s theft statute, Section 812.014, states that “[a] person commits theft if he or she knowingly obtains or uses . . . the property of another . . . .”
 If you did not knowingly obtain or use someone else’s property, you are not guilty of theft.
 For example, maybe you picked up someone else’s property believing that it belonged to a member of your family.
 Or, maybe you left a store not realizing that the cashier didn’t get all of the merchandise out of your cart.
 Whatever the case may be, if you did not know you were taking something that belonged to someone else, you do not deserve to be labeled a thief.